 Object Storage

 Model training and inference often require storing large amounts of unstructured data.
-Intel® Tiber™ Developer Cloud offers object storage, with a choice of CLI clients, to manage storage buckets.
+Intel® Tiber™ AI Cloud offers object storage, with a choice of CLI clients, to manage storage buckets.

 Prerequisites